 |Order Now||View Now||Order Now|

 - How much of the Bible does Andrew's commentary cover?

 - The commentary covers the New Testament from Matthew through 2nd Timothy.

 - Are there notes for every verse?

 - There are notes for a little more than half the verses.
-Only the verses that have notes are listed in the web site.
+Only the verses that have notes are listed on the web site.
 If a verse you are interested in is not covered, look around it in context and you may find what you are looking for.

 - Why is it called "Note 20 at Acts 2:11" when there is only one note for that verse?

-- The commentary notes on this web site are taken from a printed study Bible.
+- The commentary notes on this website are taken from a printed study Bible.
 The system of numbering notes was designed for the printed book and is used throughout the text to refer to other notes.
 Because of this, it would be very difficult to try and change them.